 The 2016 Florida Springs and Aquifer Protection Act gives special status and protection to historic, first-magnitude springs as well as other springs of significance.
 Deemed "Outstanding Florida Springs," these natural features are a unique part of the state's scenic beauty.
 They provide critical habitat for aquatic wildlife and vegetation, and also have natural, recreational, and economic value.

 As part of this legislation, if septic systems are found to contribute a significant amount of nitrogen (N) pollution to a spring, local governments must adopt a remediation plan to address this source of nitrogen loading.
 These remediation plans may include conversion to central sewer or replacement/remediation of conventional septic tank systems with advanced nitrogen removal technology.

-Since mostseptic systems are out of view, few people give a lot of thought on how the system operates.
+Since most septic systems are out of view, few people give much thought on how the system operates.
 Septic tanks have a major impact on Florida's environment.
 What happens "after the flush" is of particular importance to all Sunshine State residents, and especially to researchers and conservationists who work to protect Florida's fragile water supply and ecosystems.
 That's why it's integral to "know before you go."

 Wastewater draining into waterway through municipal pipes | Getty Images